 Currency and customs

 Most places in Morocco are cash only!
-Arrive with some cash, at least $200.
-US to change at the Marrakech airport.
+Arrive with some cash, at least $200 US to change at the Marrakech airport.
 It's a good idea to plan on using cash for purchases.
 There are ATMs around, but not always convenient.
-We will be able to arrange a couple stops during the week when we head to Marrakech.
+We will be able to arrange a couple stops during the week once we head to Marrakech.

 Dirham - the smallest paper denomination is 20 dh.
 The coins come in 10dh, 5dh, 2dh and 1dh (and smaller).
 Hold onto those coins for bathroom tips!